Conditional Object-Centric Learning from Video: Appendix

 \paragraph{Extrapolation to long sequences} In Figures~\ref{fig:qualitative_klevr}--\ref{fig:qualitative_katr} we show several representative examples of applying \modelname with bounding box conditioning on full-length MOVi and MOVi++ videos of 24 frames, after being trained on sequences of only 6 frames.

-\paragraph{Moving camera} In Figure~\ref{fig:moving_camera_results} we show qualitative results for SAVi (with bounding box conditioning) on a more challenging variant of the MOVi++ dataset with camera movement, where optical flow encodes both object movement and movement of the background relative to the camera.
-We find that SAVi is still able to identify, segment, and track objects in this case, but at a lower fidelity and tracking accuracy than a comparable model trained on MOVi++ with a static camera.
+\paragraph{Moving camera} In Figure~\ref{fig:moving_camera_results} we show qualitative results for SAVi (with bounding box conditioning) on a more challenging variant of the MOVi++ dataset with (linear) camera movement, where optical flow encodes both object movement and movement of the background relative to the camera.
+This effectively leads to colored background in the optical flow images, and weakens the usefulness of optical flow for foreground-background segmentation.
+Nonetheless, \modelname with bounding box conditioning achieves approx. $65.5\pm0.5\%$ FG-ARI on this modified dataset, and we find that it is still able to segment and track objects, although at a lower fidelity than in MOVi++.

 \paragraph{Baselines: Segmentation Propagation}

 In Figure~\ref{fig:qualitative_katr_tvos} we show qualitative results for the Segmentation Propagation baseline on a couple of sequences each in the MOVi and MOVi++ datasets.
 In these image grids, `Pred.' corresponds to the soft segmentation masks before $\mathrm{argmax}$ similar to the illustrations for \modelname above.
 We also show `Pred.~Argmax' which corresponds to the hard segmentation masks post $\mathrm{argmax}$.
 The last row in each image grid corresponds to optical flow predicted from a single image.
 This is expected to be poor since flow prediction from a single image is a highly ambiguous task.
 We find that the Segmentation Propagation baseline struggles to retain small objects.
 These often disappear or become part of a bigger object.
 The soft masks also suggest that the model is struggling to keep the background separate from objects.
 9 continuous reference frames were used for label propagation in Segmentation Propagation.
 See Section~\ref{sec:appendix:baseline:tvos} for more details.